About Claravale Farm

 With respect to our organic status what we have chosen to do is maintain our own standards independent of a certification process and simply let our customers know what those standards are.

-We feed our cows and goats a combination of organic and non-GMO hay and grain.
+We feed our cows and goats a combination of organic hay and non-GMO grain.
 They are on pasture that has been fallow for decades.

 - We do not use pesticides or antibiotics on the milking herds.